Protecting De-identified Documents from Search-based Linkage Attacks: Related Work

+Record linkage has traditionally been studied in the context of structured datasets, where matching relies on deterministic or probabilistic comparisons of attributes such as names, birthdates, or postal codes \cite{Christen2012-vr,kum-linkage,Vatsalan2013-rm,Gkoulalas-Divanis2021-us}.
+Classical linkage frameworks, such as the Fellegi–Sunter model \cite{Fellegi1969-wh}, assume tabular schemas and relatively small sets of attributes, making them ill‑suited for unstructured text.
+Nevertheless, one key idea behind those frameworks -- namely that combinations of quasi-identifiers can be as revealing as unique identifiers -- carries over to text, in which infrequent phrases may act as implicit quasi-identifiers.
+While a few studies have examined record linkage in unstructured data, notably in the medical domain \cite{churi2019systematic}, the problem remains underexplored.
+The legal implications of linkage risks in unstructured data are analysed in \citet{weitzenboeck2022gdpr}, who highlight the difficulty of complying with the GDPR's requirement of unlinkability for text or images.

-\paragraph{Paraphrasing} A wide range of paraphrasing models have been developed, with recent progress driven by neural approaches and LLMs.
-These systems are typically fully automated and unsupervised \cite{mallinson-etal-2017-paraphrasing,niu-etal-2021-unsupervised,wada-etal-2023-unsupervised,li-etal-2018-paraphrase,witteveen-andrews-2019-paraphrasing}.
-A common limitation, however, is the lack of user control over which specific phrases are modified and which remain unaltered.
+\paragraph{Paraphrasing} Paraphrasing systems have a long history in NLP, with recent progress driven by neural approaches and LLMs.
+These systems are typically fully automated and unsupervised \cite{mallinson-etal-2017-paraphrasing,li-etal-2018-paraphrase,witteveen-andrews-2019-paraphrasing,niu-etal-2021-unsupervised,wada-etal-2023-unsupervised}.
+A common limitation, however, is the lack of control over which specific phrases are modified and which remain unaltered.
+As such, standard paraphrasing models are poorly equipped to mitigate search-based linkages.
+Work on controllable paraphrasing \cite{Kumar2020-qx,wada-etal-2023-unsupervised} introduces some steerability, but are not designed to explicitly replace specific substrings for privacy protection, as is the case in the paper.